 We all know the gig.
 You add keywords, also known as positive keywords, and then you create relevant text ads that users will see when they search using queries that trigger those keywords.
 Of course, you need settings, bids, daily budgets, and so-on and so-forth.
 After you put the ads online you go back and start adding negatives for the queries that are irrelevant and/or unprofitable, so that those queries don’t trigger your ads again.

 The problem is – that’s the wrong way to go about it.
 Okay, my title isn’t as all-encompassing as it suggested.
 I really just want to delve into negatives and adding them preemptively.
 While there is nothing wrong with omitting search queries using negatives, that is being reactive, not proactive.
-You can stop a great deal of the pain before it occurs.
+You can stop a great deal of pain before it occurs.
 Just sit down and think about your industry for a little while, and some negatives will start to become obvious.
 However, many are not obvious.
-These are the deceptive drain on your spend that leads to unprofitability.
+These are the deceptive drain on your spending that leads to unprofitability.

 To help understand how best to use the spreadsheet, it helps to start by breaking down the search users in a more general manner.
 Remember that every business is different, so what has worked for my accounts may not work for your clients.

 Adult Terms: Admittedly, most plumbing, software tool, or mortgage loan officer type keywords won’t be eligible to run on most adult terms, but it never hurts to add them.
 Even if it only happens once per month, I would rather avoid that one time.
-Imagine the search ‘I got scammed by a f$^$ing remodeling company.’
+Imagine the search ‘I got scammed by an f$^$ing remodeling company.’
 Appearing on that is not likely to garner you a new lead.
 Appearing on any pornographically related term may reflect poorly on your company, as well.

 Job-Seekers: With unemployment high, users will search for your business looking for a job.
 Searches would include wages, career, application, salary, job, etc. If you are trying to hire people, you’ll still likely want to segment your potential users into separate campaigns.

 Reference and Research: Search engines are wonderful tools for learning information.
 However, informational queries rarely perform well.
 Searchers who are looking for how-to, guides, manuals, charts, etc., are probably not in a purchasing mindset.
 Targeting them with ads is far less likely to bring in immediate results.
-While there are strategies to cultivate them as a lead source, like email, remarketing, and multi-touch attribution models, a lot of times they are better added as negatives.
+While there are strategies to cultivate them like a lead source, like email, remarketing, and multi-touch attribution models, a lot of times they are better added as negatives.

 Education: Classes, learning, university, etc. are clearly terms where the user is looking to learn to do a profession or perform a skill.
-In a similar vain to the Reference and Research terms, they are usually best avoided.
+In a similar vein to the Reference and Research terms, they are usually best avoided.

 Pricing and Quality: Is your product or service cheap?
 Then consider blocking luxury, hand-made, brand name, etc. Do you display prices on your website?
 If not, consider blocking price, cost, calculator, estimate, etc. Consider that terms like cheap, bargain, etc. are different than pricing terms.
 A website that sells budget items, but does not display the prices, may use one set of negatives but not the other.
 Some vendors succeed best by blocking pricing terms to avoid price shoppers, but this should be tested thoroughly.